 As anyone who has ever been touched by addiction knows, its effects are far-reaching.
 It creates a host of problems and can even destroy families.

 Addiction impacts a family’s financial and emotional stability.
 Members may have to take on different roles to navigate life with addiction.
-As the user isolates himself, his loved ones may withdraw from him as well.
+As the person struggling with substance abuse isolates themself, their loved ones may also withdraw from them.

-In addition, children who grow up in homes with a parent who has substance abuse issues are more likely to abuse drugs and alcohol themselves.
-This can create an ongoing cycle within a family.
+In addition, children who grow up in homes with a parent with substance abuse issues are more likely to abuse drugs and alcohol.
+This behavior can create an ongoing cycle within a family.

 When Family Members Enable

 Whether it’s your child, spouse, or sibling, it can be devastating to watch as they grapple with drug and alcohol dependency.
-You’ve probably felt a range of emotions, including sadness, anger, resentment, fear, confusion, and guilt.
-This is all perfectly normal.
+You’ve probably felt various emotions, including sadness, anger, resentment, fear, confusion, and guilt.
+These emotions are all perfectly normal.

 Healing for the Whole Family

 You’ll learn more about the connection between addiction and family problems.
-You may start to understand how and why your loved one turned to drug and alcohol abuse.
-By forgiving, and asking for forgiveness, family members can repair the bonds that addiction broke.
+You may start understanding how and why your loved one turned to drug and alcohol abuse.
+By forgiving and asking for forgiveness, family members can repair the bonds that addiction broke.

 Santé Center for Healing can give you and your loved ones a fresh start.
 We’re a detox and addiction recovery center in Argyle, Texas.
-We understand the importance of treating men and women dealing with addiction, as well as the people who love them.
+We understand the importance of treating people dealing with addiction and those who love them.

 Our treatment programs include:

-If addiction and family issues are threatening the stability of your home, reach out to us today at 866.238.3154.
+If addiction and family issues threaten your home’s stability, contact us today at 866.238.3154 or fill out our online form and allow us to get back to you.
 Our caring professionals can guide you toward long-term recovery.